Music

 -

-Apple’s MainStage 3 is useful when I play with friends.
-We rent a rehearsal room once a week or so, and though the keyboards are the same in the different rooms we rent it is nice to have the same sounds, splits, transposes, etc. with me on my laptop.
+Apple’s MainStage 3 was useful when I play with friends.
+We used to rent a rehearsal room once a week or so, and though the keyboards are the same in the different rooms we rent it was nice to have the same sounds, splits, transposes, etc. with me on my laptop.

 -